 5. Multiple Chat Rooms

 If you have a large audience, it can be helpful to have multiple chat rooms happening consecutively.
-They can each be focused on a different topic.
+They can each be focused on a different topic, such as:

-Q&A with the presenter
+Q&A sessions with the presenter

 Tech support & technical questions